shinzonetwork/docs/docs/view-creator/quickstart.md

 View Creator (**Viewkit**) is a CLI tool that helps you initialize, manage, and publish **Shinzo views**.

-A **view** is a versioned bundle that can include:

-- **Queries** – the raw data shape you want to ingest
-- **SDL** – a GraphQL schema describing how data is modeled or materialized
-- **Lenses** – WebAssembly transforms for filtering, decoding, or reshaping data
-- **Wallet** – credentials used to sign deployments to a target network

-This README walks you from **cloning the repo** to **deploying a view locally and on devnet**, including how to use the local DefraDB GraphQL Playground.

 ## 1. Prerequisites

 **OS**